 While we don’t think silver will be worth more than gold, we think silver will increase in value more than gold.
 How high could silver go?
 See: What Price Could Silver Reach?

 The price of silver appears to have bottomed out in 2018.
-Currently silver is still down from highs it reached in 2020.
-But it seems to be building for a break out.
+This year silver also broke above the highs it reached in 2020.
+Right now it seems to be building for a move above the May high.
 That makes it a great time to be buying some silver.
 Go here to buy silver today.

 To learn more about when to buy gold or silver check out this article: When to Buy Gold or Silver: The Ultimate Guide